Sistemist/consciOS-paper/paper-v1.0.md

 [8] J. Smallwood and J. W. Schooler, "The Science of Mind Wandering: Empirically Navigating the Stream of Consciousness," Annual Review of Psychology, vol. 66, pp. 487–518, 2015. doi:10.1146/annurev-psych-010814-015331.

-[9] Seismic Initiative, "ConsciOS v1.0: A Viable Systems Architecture—Code Repository," Source code, 2025.
-Available: https://github.com/seismic-initiative/consciOS-academic-paper.
-Accessed: Oct.
-16, 2025.
+[9] K. Kaynak, "ConsciOS v1.0 Code Repository," Source code, 2025.
+Available: <https://github.com/Sistemist/consciOS-paper>.

 [10] P. M. Senge, "The Fifth Discipline: The Art and Practice of the Learning Organization," Revised and Updated.
 Doubleday/Currency, 2006.